 15 Movies Set in San Francisco

 A ton of great movies have been filmed in San Francisco, it's a fantastic location.
 The hills, the harbor, the Golden Gate Bridge and the cable-cars all provide a lot of production value to filmmakers.
 While not perhaps as iconic as Los Angeles or New York when it comes to film, San Francisco has nevertheless carved out a powerful celluloid role for itself, particularly when it comes to thrillers and action movies.
-So, allowing for the fact that some not-so-great movies have been made here too, here's our list of 15 movies filmed in San Francisco, and made in San Francisco, that you should make a point of seeing either before, after or during your visit.
+So, allowing for the fact that some not-so-great movies have been made here too, here's our list of 15 movies set in San Francisco, and made in San Francisco, that you should check out either before, after or during your visit.

 A film-noir classic that used our famous Telegraph Hill (home of Coit Tower) as a key location.
 Richard Basehart tries to gas-lamp Concentration Camp survivor Valentina Cortese (who has a big secret of her own) in this post-war thriller that has a strong Hitchcockian feel.

 Talking of Hitchcock, the great film director...
 Though not generally considered a film noir director, in many ways Hitchcock was one of it's finest exponents - especially with Vertigo.
 Femme Fatale, check.
 Conflicted leading man (Jimmy Stewart, no less), check.
 Dastardly crime involving an insurance scam, check.
 Private Investigator, check.
 Vertigo has all the ingredients of the genre and then some.
 Is it Hitchcock's greatest film?
 Very possibly.
 Should you see it?
 Absolutely.
 For another famous Hitchcock movie set in San Francisco, watch The Birds (1963).

 One of the most famous movies ever to be filmed in San Francisco, Bullitt was the perfect star vehicle for possibly the biggest star in the world at the time.
 Has the city ever looked more cool than when Steve McQueen was chasing criminals though its streets in his Ford Mustang?
 If watching this movie doesn't make you want to visit SF then nothing will (but please don't drive like Steve - you will get pulled over).